-Each bilge pump is wired to its own circuit breaker on the Safety Breaker Panel and then routed to the accessory battery.
+Each bilge pump is wired to its own circuit breaker on the Safety Breaker Panel and then routed to the Accessory Battery.
 Incorporated into each bilge pump is a float switch.
-If the pump is not already operating, the float switch automatically turns on the appropriate bilge pump when bilge water rises to a predetermined level.
-The pumps operate in automatic mode as long as the Auto Bilge Pump circuit breakers on the Safety Breaker Panel are "ON."
+If the bilge pump is not being manually operated, the float switch automatically turns on the pump when bilge water rises to a predetermined level.
+The pumps operate in automatic mode as long as the Auto Bilge Pump circuit breakers on the Safety Breaker Panel are ON.
 Periodically test each switch by lifting the float, which should turn the bilge pump on.

-NOTE: The Auto Bilge Pump circuit breakers should be "ON" at all times so that the pumps can operate in automatic mode when necessary.
+NOTE: The Auto Bilge Pump circuit breakers must be ON at all times so that the pumps can operate in automatic mode when necessary.